 A PURATAP WILL REMOVE OVER 99% OF TRIHALOMETHANES FROM YOUR WATER

-The truth is, we dont know what these chemicals can do to our body.
-Particularly with exposure over a long period of time.
+The truth is, we don't know what these chemicals can do to our bodies.
+Particularly with exposure over a long period.
 The best way to put your mind at ease?
 Get a Puratap!

-With only an annual filter change, your Puratap GI-2600 water filter can remove over 99% of these potentially cancer causing chemicals from your water.
+With only an annual filter change, your Puratap GI-2600 water filter can remove over 99% of these potential cancer-causing chemicals from your water.

 THE PURATAP GI-2600

-The International Agency of Research on cancer recognises the need for disinfection of drinking water, but does raise some serious concerns about the consequences of chlorination by products, like trihalomethanes, which have been shown to pose a risk to health when present in water supplies!
+The International Agency of Research on cancer recognizes the need for disinfection of drinking water, but does raise some serious concerns about the consequences of chlorination by-products, like trihalomethanes, which have been shown to pose a health risk when present in water supplies!
 (WHO/IARC Monographs on the evaluation of carcinogenic risk to humans, volume 52).

 So why take the risk!